AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ### Creating compute pool

 Navigate to *Pools* on the left, our pool list is empty.
-Click **+** above and let's create out first pool
+You can use Autopool for each rendering, but I prefer to have my own, with all plugins I need.
+Click **"+"** above and let's create out first pool

 	- *ID* and *Display name* is basicaly a name of your pool;
 	- *Scale* is a principle of poll scaling.
 In case of *Manual* mode you have to put number of VMs befor rendering and stop it after the process.
-We will use autoscale
+	Very important - `you have to stop VMs in pool after job, otherwise you will be billed for all running VMs in pool even job is finished!`
+	To avoid extra charges we will use *autoscale function*.
+It will scale up VMs based on jobs ammount

 ## How much it will cost